-Gustav Holst was a Twentieth Century composer most famous for his Planets Suite
+Gustav Holst was a twentieth century composer probably most famous for his Planets Suite.

 When and Where was he Born?

 21st September 1874, 4 Pittville Terrace (Now Clarence Road), Cheltenham, Gloucestershire, England.

 Gustav Holst was the first child of Adolph von Holst a piano teacher of Swedish Descent and Clara who was English.
 2 Children.
 Clara died in 1882 following a still birth.

 Cheltenham Grammar School.
 Merton College, Oxford.
 Royal College of Music, London where he studied composition with Charles Stanford.

 1892: Holst becomes the organist and choirmaster at St Laurence’s Church Wyck Rissington, Gloucestershire at the age of only 17 for one year.
 He composes his first piece, a two-act operetta, entitled “Lansdown Castle” which was inspired by the work of Arthur Sullivan.